ssh352/variance-covariance-matrix-calculation-r/README.md

 ```
 ## Conclusion

-In this tutorial, you have learned how to:
+In this example, we have seen how to:

 - Stream stock prices with quantmod
 - Construct a covariance matrix with quantmod